NFL in Toronto: Bid for the Buffalo Bills

 The Toronto group was one of three that was reported to have submitted a final bid for the franchise.
 Other Canadians who explored purchasing the team included John Bitove, who co-founded the Toronto Raptors, and the family of Francesco Aquilini, who owns the Vancouver Canucks, though it is unknown if they intended to move the team.
 It was reported that the trust was desirous of a quick and clean sale, which was no guarantee with the Toronto group due to the possibility under the non-relocation agreement of a lawsuit from the county or state blocking the sale if they suspected the team would be moved, as well as potential difficulty in securing approval from the NFL due to the likelihood of negative fan reaction for several years until the franchise transfer could take place.
 Despite requests from the bank conducting the sale for a clear statement from the Toronto group that they would not move the team, only vague promises to work with local government to build a new stadium in Buffalo were provided.
 Goodell and several NFL owners expressed their desire for the team to remain in Buffalo, though Jerry Jones, owner of the Dallas Cowboys, endorsed Bon Jovi as an owner, saying that "there hasn't been anybody more qualified to be involved in sports ownership".

 On 9 September 2014 it was announced that the franchise had been sold to Kim and Terrence Pegula, who committed to keeping them in Buffalo, for the reported price of $1.4 billion.
 The Toronto group's bid of $1.05 billion was the second highest reported.

-Several years later, it became known that some of the opposition to the Bon Jovi-Rogers-Tanenbaum bid was the result of an astroturfing smear campaign created by rival bidder and 45th U.S. President Donald Trump hoping to drum up support for his own stalking-horse bid.
+Several years later, it became known that some of the opposition to the Bon Jovi-Rogers-Tanenbaum bid was the result of an astroturfing smear campaign created by rival bidder Donald Trump, later the 45th and 47th president of the United States, hoping to drum up support for his own stalking-horse bid.
 Trump turned the campaign over to a political operative, Michael Caputo, after placing his bid, since a non-disclosure agreement he signed would have prohibited him from staying involved in that campaign.
 The organization Trump and Caputo backed remains in existence, now operating as a charity.

 In December 2024, Pegula sold a minority stake in the Bills franchise to a number of partners, including retired professional athletes Jozy Altidore, Vince Carter and Tracy McGrady who played for Toronto based teams.
 Pegula explained the sale by stating that "the three pro athletes are all icons in Toronto.
 That’s our market.
 We’re going to grow into that market.